SansGuidon/bookmarks/tests/gamer_motivation_profile.md

 **Excitement (38%):** Gamers who score high on this component enjoy games that are fast-paced, intense, and provide a constant adrenaline rush.
 They want to be surprised.
 They want gameplay that is full of action and thrills, and rewards them for rapid reaction times.
 While this style of gameplay can be found in first-person shooters like Halo, it can also be found in games like Street Fighter and Injustice, as well as energetic platformers like BIT.TRIP RUNNER.

+> In our data from over 100,000 gamers, these are the most frequently mentioned games from gamers who score high on Destruction and Excitement:

+> * Excitement: Super Smash Bros.
+Melee, Battlefield Series/3/4, Counter Strike, Call of Duty, God of War, Destiny, Kingdom Hearts 2, Resident Evil, League of Legends
+> * Destruction: GTA Series/V, Battlefield Series/3/4, Destiny, Call of Duty, Gears of War, Halo, Borderlands Series/2, Doom, God of War, Counter Strike

 ### The Social Components (65%)
 Gamers with high Social scores enjoy interacting with other players, often regardless of whether they are collaborating or competing with them.
 Gamers with low Social scores prefer solo gaming experiences where they can be independent.

 **Competition (43%):** Gamers who score high on this component enjoy competing with other players, often in duels, matches, or team-vs-team scenarios.
 Competitive gameplay can be found in titles like Starcraft, League of Legends, or the PvP Battlegrounds in World of Warcraft.
 But competition isn’t always overtly combative; competitive players may care about being acknowledged as the best healer in a guild, or having a high ranking/level on a Facebook farming game relative to their friends.

 **Community (81%):** Gamers who score high on Community enjoy socializing and collaborating with other people while gaming.
 They like chatting and grouping up with other players.
 This might be playing Portal 2 with a friend, playing Mario Kart at a party, or being part of a large guild/clan in an online game.
 They enjoy being part of a team working towards a common goal.
 For them, games are an integral part of maintaining their social network.

+> In our data from over 100,000 gamers, these are the most frequently mentioned games from gamers who score high on Competition and Community:

+> * Competition: Counter Strike Series/GO, Super Smash Bros.
+Melee, DoTA Series/2, League of Legends, Street Fighter, Heroes of the Storm, Starcraft 2, Call of Duty, Battlefield Series/3/4, FIFA
+> * Community: Final Fantasy XIV, Battlefield Series/4, Destiny, Guild Wars Series/2, EverQuest, League of Legends, Monster Hunter, World of Warcraft, Counter Strike, DoTA Series/2

 ### The Mastery Components (21%)
 Gamers with high Mastery scores like challenging gaming experiences with strategic depth and complexity.
 Gamers with low Mastery scores enjoy being spontaneous in games and prefer games that are accessible and forgiving when mistakes are made.